tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 4_Building Unsupervised Learning Models/Readme.md

 ![PCA, t-SNE and UMAP)](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/PCA%2C%20t-SNE%20and%20UMAP.png)

-   - A marketing team wants to analyze customer purchasing behavior using multiple features like frequency of purchases and product categories.
-They use principal component analysis (PCA) to reduce dimensionality.
-What advantages does PCA offer over other techniques?<br/>
-Transforms features to capture data variance<br/>
-(PCA effectively reduces the dimensionality of the dataset by transforming features into principal components that capture most of the data's variance.
-This can enable a simplified analysis with fewer features without significantly sacrificing the ability to interpret underlying patterns or relationships in the data.)

-   - t-SNE, on the other hand, is a <ins> non-linear</ins> technique that excels at preserving local structures, often revealing clusters within high-dimensional data, but it can be computationally <ins> expensive and is sensitive to hyperparameters.
+   - t-SNE, on the other hand, is a <ins> non-linear</ins> technique that excels at preserving LOCAL structures, often revealing clusters within high-dimensional data, but it can be computationally <ins> expensive and is sensitive to hyperparameters.
-   - UMAP, also non-linear, is similar to t-SNE in preserving local structure but is <ins> faster, scalable, </ins>and tends to maintain both local and GLOBAL relationships better.
+   - UMAP, also <ins>non-linear</ins>, is similar to t-SNE in preserving local structure but is <ins> faster, scalable, </ins>and tends to maintain both local and GLOBAL relationships better.
 UMAP is often preferred for <ins>larger</ins> datasets or when maintaining both global and local patterns is crucial, while t-SNE might be used for finer cluster analysis in smaller datasets.

 Link: https://biostatsquid.com/pca-umap-tsne-comparison/